 Peanut butter was introduced at the Chicago World's Fair in 1883 and was originally considered to be a delicacy to be enjoyed by the higher classes.
-It was sold in New York's city’s finest tea rooms, and paired with savory foods like cheese, saltines, celery, and watercress.
+It was sold in New York city’s finest tea rooms.
+It used to be paired with savory foods like cheese, saltines, celery, and watercress.
 It was in 1896 that a recipe in Good Housekeeping magazine first urged people to try spreading peanut butter on bread.

 As the production of peanut butter increased, the prices dropped, making it more accessible to all classes.
-In the 1920s, the invention of sliced bread revolutionized not only the world but also American children's school lunches and snacks, as it allowed them to easily make their own sandwiches.
-And the big favorite was the PB&J. A classic that has remained popular until this day.
+In the 1920s, the invention of sliced bread revolutionized not only the world but also American children's school lunches and snacks.
+It allowed them to easily make their sandwiches.
+And the big favorite was the PB&J!
+A classic that remains popular even today.

-Because it is such as simple thing to make, many people have their own variation of the PB&J. Some like to have crunchy peanut butter, or proper fruit instead of jam, such as berries, others like to add bananas to their PB&J. You can also find recipes for grilled PB&J's or PB&J french toast, and there are even PB&J cookies!
+PB&Js are very easy to make.
+In fact, many people have their own variations of it.
+Some like to have crunchy peanut butter, or proper fruit instead of jam, such as berries, whereas others like to add bananas to their PB&J. You can also find recipes for grilled PB&J's or PB&J French toast, and there are even PB&J cookies!

 Relieve your childhood by making yourself a peanut butter and jelly sandwich just like the ones you used to eat.
 A great bit of nostalgia.

-You can also try something new, and look up different PB&J recipes that you can make, such as french toast, cupcakes, cookies, pancakes.
+You can also try something new, and look up different PB&J recipes that you can make, such as French toast, cupcakes, cookies, and, pancakes.
 You are sure to find something to please you!

 Keep up a great American tradition by making your children a PB&J to take to school, or pack some up to take on a picnic or road trip.